holdenb/holdenb/README.md

 ## 🤖 About

-I am currently a Senior Software Engineer who previously worked on maritime autonomous systems and robotics, and now works on high-performance distributed healthcare eMHR systems.
+I am an experienced Senior Software Engineer who wants to help shape the modern landscape of robotics and human-robot interaction.

-My industry experience has landed me on a team that won the 2022 MedTech Breakthrough Award in healthcare technology for our Canopy platform (eMHR middleware).
-I was previously part of a team that shipped globally-leading maritime autonomous systems that completed a successful 3000 nautical mile transit, while fully-unmanned.
+I've contributed to cutting-edge maritime autonomous systems and award-winning eMHR software in the healthcare MedTech sector.

-I am currently in year one of my Master's in Electrical & Computer Engineering at Purdue University - West Lafayette.
-My focuses are in Computer Engineering and Automatic Control
+I am currently pursing my Master's in Electrical & Computer Engineering at Purdue University (WL), focusing on multi-agent control and human-robot interaction.
+I'm passionate about pushing boundaries in technology and seeking new challenges.
+Right now the industry needs more Computer Scientists who are willing to step into the realm of optimal and data-driven control, and my goal is to be one of those scientists.

 Feel free to reach out to me via email [📧](mailto:holden.bab@outlook.com) or social media.